iluvjava/Maths/Notebook 2.0/AMATH 503/Helmholtz Equation in a Cylinder.md

 \tag{16}
 $$

-Up to this point, we have all the boundary conditions for the **Helmholtz Equation in a cylindar Satisfied**.
+Up to this point, we have all the boundary conditions for the **Helmholtz Equation in a cylinder Satisfied**.

 ---